docker/docs/content/compose/environment-variables/envvars.md

 ### COMPOSE\_ENV\_FILES

-Lets you specify which environment files Compose should use.
+Lets you specify which environment files Compose should use if `--env-file` isn't used.

-Default:
-Example:
+When using multiple environment files, use a comma as a separator.

 ## Unsupported in Compose V2